-- 6.4 The nearest residential properties to the site would be approximately 50 metres to the west along Kings Meadow Road.
-Policy CS34 states that 'Development will only be permitted where it would not be damaging to the environment through air, land, noise, or light pollution.'
-Policies EN16 and EN17 of the emerging local plan similarly seek to control pollution and disturbance from proposed development. - 6.5 Events held on the site that take advantage of the permitted 28 days under the General Permitted Development Order do not come under the control of the Local Planning Authority in terms of the hours of use or intensity of activities on site and any associated noise or disturbance (although these can be controlled separately under the Licensing Act or Environmental Protection Act).
-However, the activities proposed under the current application during the additional days can be controlled by conditions in order to secure suitable maximum noise levels and hours of operation.

-- 6.6 The applicant has provided a new/updated noise assessment.
-Due to the issues experienced in previous years (particularly 2017 when a number of complaints were received) this noise assessment report also includes a number of additional noise mitigation measures beyond that required for previous events, including provision of an acoustic barrier along the full length of the North End, and West Side of the marquee for the length of the dining/dance floor area, a more 'distributed' sound system and a maximum music noise level of 89 dBA (5 min) on the dance floor itself.
+- 6.4 The nearest residential properties to the site are approximately 50 metres to the west along Kings Meadow Road and Napier Road.
+Policy EN16 states that 'Development will only be permitted where it would not be damaging to the environment through air, land, noise, or light pollution.' - 6.5 Events held on the site that take advantage of the permitted 28 days under the General Permitted Development Order do not come under the control of the Local Planning Authority in terms of the hours of use or intensity of activities on site and any associated noise or disturbance (although these can be controlled separately under the Licensing Act or Environmental Protection Act).
+However, the activities proposed under the current application during the additional days can be controlled by conditions in order to secure suitable maximum noise levels and hours of operation. - 6.6 The applicant has provided a noise assessment.
+Due to the issues experienced in previous years (particularly 2017 when a number of complaints were received) this noise assessment report also includes a number of additional noise mitigation measures, including provision of an acoustic barrier along the full length of the North End, and West Side of the marquee for the length of the dining/dance floor area, a more 'distributed' sound system and a maximum music noise level of 89 dBA (5 min) on the dance floor itself.
 This noise assessment has been reviewed by Environmental Protection Officers who are satisfied with its content and mitigation measures proposed which can be secured by way of a condition.
 This is in addition to conditions to control permitted hours for deliveries, emptying of on-site toilets, construction or dismantling of structures and other noisy activities (not to take place between 2000 and 0800 hours), limiting the maximum noise of the generators and the end time of the parties (all visitors and staff to have left the site by 0200 hours) which have been used to control previous years' events. - 6.7 These measures are considered to be necessary to ensure that noise levels are kept to a reasonable level, particularly as these events take place in the evening/night.
 Additional music noise controls can be secured through licensing and environmental protection measures.
-The proposals themselves do not differ significantly from those approved in previous years. - 6.8 Environmental Protection Officers have advised that the acoustic assessment is satisfactory, and can be controlled by appropriately worded conditions.
+The proposals themselves do not differ significantly from those approved in previous years.

+- 6.8 Environmental Protection Officers have advised that the acoustic assessment is satisfactory, and can be controlled by appropriately worded conditions.
 Additionally, an informative is recommended that a revised stage location be considered for future years to further negate impact of noise on nearby sensitive receivers. - 6.9 The mixed use of the surrounding area and the background noise generated by other commercial and transport activities should also be considered in assessing the appropriateness of the proposal in this location.
-The restrictions to noise levels and hours of use that can be secured by condition are considered reasonable when balancing the enjoyment of participants against the nuisance to other people, given the temporary nature of the use. - 6.10 Given the above, it is considered that the proposal would not result in harm to the amenity of neighbouring residents due to noise or disturbance and is therefore in accordance with Policy CS34 (Pollution and Water Resources) and Policy DM4 (Safeguarding Amenity), and emerging policies EN16 (Pollution and Water Resources), EN17 (Noise Generating Equipment), CC8 (Safeguarding Amenity) subject to a condition limiting the hours of use of the site being imposed.
+The restrictions to noise levels and hours of use that can be secured by condition are considered reasonable when balancing the enjoyment of participants against the nuisance to other people, given the temporary nature of the use. - 6.10 Given the above, it is considered that the proposal would not result in harm to the amenity of neighbouring residents due to noise or disturbance and is therefore in accordance with Policy EN16 (Pollution and Water Resources) and CC8 (Safeguarding Amenity) subject to a condition limiting the hours of use of the site being imposed.